 Opportunities for Further Study and Destinations

 Psychologists are involved in many areas of research.
 Some conduct work in the field of Applied Psychology and research in areas seeking to answer real societal issues – such as working with the government on how best to inform the population about social distancing or finding ways to reduce stress.
-Pure research instead focuses on areas such as how the working memory operates or how hormones influence our aggression.
-Psychologists are employed in a wide range of fields including the clinical arena (e.g. psychiatry), industry and commerce, hospitals, teaching and education, social work, the probation service and in counselling.
-The study of Psychology also provides the student with transferable skills which can be utilised within many indirectly related careers including market research, advertising, careers guidance, retail management and personnel.
-It is extremely useful in any career which involves people, or understanding people, and is a popular choice at degree level.
+Pure research instead focuses on areas such as how the working memory operates or how hormones influence levels of aggression.
+Psychologists are employed in a wide range of fields including medicine, dentistry, psychiatry, clinical psychology, industry and commerce, hospitals, teaching and education, social work, the probation service and in counselling.
+The study of Psychology also provides the student with transferable skills which can be utilised in many indirectly related careers including market research, advertising, careers guidance, retail management and personnel.
+Psychology is useful in any career which involves people, or understanding people, and is a popular choice at degree level.